Why It Works

 1/4 teaspoon cinnamon

-1 pound 12 ounces (4 to 5 medium) tart cooking apples, such as Granny Smith, peeled, cored, and sliced into 1/2-inch wedges
+1 pound 12 ounces (4 to 5 medium) tart cooking apples, such as Granny Smith, peeled, cored, and sliced into 1/4-inch wedges

 Powdered sugar for dusting

-Adjust rack to upper middle position and preheat oven to 500°F. Whisk flour, 1 tablespoon sugar, and salt in medium bowl to combine.
-Whisk in milk, yogurt, eggs, and vanilla until just combined; set batter aside.
+Adjust rack to upper-middle position and preheat oven to 500°F (260°C).
+In a medium bowl, whisk flour, 1 tablespoon sugar, and salt to combine.
+Whisk in milk, yogurt, eggs, and vanilla until just combined.
+Set batter aside.

 Stir remaining 4 tablespoons sugar with cinnamon in a small bowl.
-Heat butter in 10-inch non-stick oven-safe skillet over medium heat until melted.
-Increase heat to medium high and add apples and cinnamon-sugar to pan.
-Cook, stirring frequently, until apples have softened and are beginning to caramelize, 6 to 8 minutes.
+Heat butter in a 10-inch nonstick oven-safe skillet over medium heat until melted.
+Increase heat to medium-high and add apples and cinnamon-sugar to pan.
+Cook, stirring frequently, until apples have softened and are beginning to caramelize, about 8 minutes.

-Cool pan on wire rack for 5 minutes, then carefully invert pancake onto serving plate.
+Cool pan on wire rack for 5 minutes.
+Place a large serving plate over the skillet and carefully invert pancake onto plate.
 Dust with powdered sugar and serve.

 Once the pan is removed from the oven, it's normal for the pancake to deflate.